 Moshe declares that Avraham's descendants through Ya'akov have been chosen as the Holy One's 'portion'.
 Is not that a stunning statement?
 After all, the whole of Creation is the Holy One's to do with as He pleases.
 What is so special to Him about the Hebrew people?
 How can the people of Israel be said to be uniquely "His"?
-How can the Holy One choose a "portion"?
-Surely this warrants some investigation.
+How can the Holy One limit Himself by choosing only a "portion" of the whole?

-B'nei Yisrael is His 'Portion'
+B'nei Yisrael is the Holy One's Chosen 'Portion'

-The Hebrew word our English Bibles translate as "portion" in the song of Moshe is cheleq.
-This noun is derived from the Hebrew verb root chalaq, which means to smooth out/clear a piece or area of terrain, in order to divide it up, or apportion it, among people in such a way as to effectuate a sharing of a task, assignment, or burden.
-The first Biblical use both of the verb root chalaq and of the modified form cheleq is found in Genesis 14, in the account of Avraham's war against the four kings of Shinar [Babylon] to rescue his nephew Lot and his family.
-In verse 15, to describe the mode of Avraham's attack, Torah tells us: He divided [chalaq] himself against them by night, he and his servants, and struck them .....
-Genesis 14:15.
+The Hebrew word our English Bibles translate as "portion" in the song of Moshe is cheleg.
+This noun is derived from the Hebrew verb root chalag, which means to smooth out/clear a piece or area of terrain, in order to divide it up, or apportion it, among people in such a way as to effectuate a sharing of a task, assignment, or burden.
+The first Biblical use both of the verb root chalag and of the modified form cheleq is found in Genesis 14, in the account of Avraham's war against the four kings of Shinar [Babylon] to rescue his nephew Lot and his family.
+In verse 15, to describe the mode of Avraham's attack, Torah tells us: He divided [chalag] himself against them by night, he and his servants, and struck them Genesis 14:15.

-Later in the same chapter when he was explaining to the King of S'dom why he would not accept a reward for bringing the wealth of S'dom back along with Lot, Avraham said:
+Later in the same chapter when he was explaining to the King of Sodom why he would not accept a reward for bringing Sodom's spoil back to the king along with all the captives that had been taken, Avraham said: